n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/FTP/README.md

 ## Basic Operations

+- Delete a file
 - Download a file
 - List contents of a folder
+- Rename/move content from old path to new path
 - Upload a file

 **Note:** To attach a file for upload, you will need to use an additional node such as the [Read Binary File](../../core-nodes/ReadBinaryFile/README.md) node or the [HTTP Request](../../core-nodes/HTTPRequest/README.md) node to pass the file as a data property.